ImmortalAnon/jQuery-Pointlight-Plugin/README.md

 # jQuery Pointlight Plugin (beta)
-A jQuery Plugin that adds a Windows 10 mouse hover like effect on buttons or any block elements of your choice.
+Pointlight is a small jQuery plugin which applies an interactive hover effect to the border and background of block elements (e.g. buttons), inspired by Windows 10 (Fluent Design).

 # Documentation, Demos & Usage Examples
 https://immortalanon.github.io/jQuery-Pointlight-Plugin/

 ### NPM
-`npm i jquery-mask-plugin`
+`npm i jquery-pointlight-plugin`